Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 ### Github UI
 You can create a PR using Github in the browser.

-Steps for creating the pull request using Giithub UI:
+Steps for creating the pull request using Github UI:
 1. On GitHub.com, navigate to the main page of the repository.
 2. In the "Branch" menu, choose the branch that contains your commits.
-3. Above the list of files, in the yellow banner, click <kbd>Compare & pull request</kbd> to create a pull request for the associated branch.
+3. Above the list of files, in the green button, click <kbd>Compare & pull request</kbd> to create a pull request for the associated branch.
 4. <ins>Use the base branch dropdown menu to select the branch you'd like to merge your changes into, then use the compare branch drop-down menu to choose the topic branch you made your changes in.</ins>
 5. To create a pull request that is ready for review, click <kbd>Create Pull Request</kbd>.
-To create a draft pull request, use the drop-down and select <kbd>Create Draft Pull</kbd> Request, then click Draft Pull Request.
+To create a draft pull request, use the drop-down and select <kbd>Create Draft Pull Request</kbd>, then click `Draft Pull Request`.

 ## BASE AND COMPARE